Steve Harvey reflects on his love affair with Yas Links and all things Abu Dhabi

 From humble beginnings, Harvey has risen to become a global icon, using his success to empower others.
 Whether he's leading charity events or sharing his wisdom with audiences, his love for the UAE and its people continues to grow."

-And with the celebrity golf scene continuing to rise in Dubai, it’s clear that Harvey’s involvement in the UAE is far from over.
+And with the celebrity golf scene continuing to rise in this country it’s clear that Harvey’s involvement in the UAE is far from over.

 Stay tuned for more exciting projects as he continues to leave his mark on the region.